Viekhyat/CHATROOM/README.md

 # Chat-Room
-this roomm helps to communicate with other users
+this room helps to communicate with other users